Comment on the nosedive of the CDU and CSU: Last rescue of the FDP?

 Updated:

-The bourgeois camp is facing a landslide in the upcoming general election.
-In droves, voters are turning away from the CDU and CSU.
-Laschet and Söder can only hope for an old friend whom the Merkel Union gave the cold shoulder for a long time.
+In droves, voters turn away from the CDU and CSU – is the FDP helping the Union?
 A comment by Merkur editor-in-chief Georg Anastasiadis.

 You always meet twice.
 When the Liberals flew out of the Bundestag in 2013 with 4.8 percent, Merkel’s fortunate men Hermann Gröhe and Volker Kauder sang “On days like these” at the top of their throats.
 Many of the FDP noticed this – and they also registered how neglected they were recently treated by Söders CSU, which preferred to flirt with the Greens rather than with the partner of yore.